-high temperature, sore throats, recent injury/surgery E45 cream or equivalent for Sunburn/heat rash Cetirizine 10mg - non drowsy antihistamine for insect bites, nettle stings or nettle rash, mild allergic reaction Hyoscine Hydrobromide tablets eg Kwells for Kids, dosage administered according to the instructions on the packaging, half to one tablet.
+Medication Yes No Paracetamol liquid/tablets for period pains, headaches, fever/ high temperature, sore throats, recent injury/surgery E45 cream or equivalent for Sunburn/heat rash Cetirizine 10mg - non drowsy antihistamine for insect bites, nettle stings or nettle rash, mild allergic reaction Hyoscine Hydrobromide tablets eg Kwells for Kids, dosage administered according to the instructions on the packaging, half to one tablet.
 Note: may cause drowsiness; not suitable for children with epilepsy.
-For feeling unwell during the journey/vomiting due to travelling My child has the following special dietary requirements: My child has the following allergies: When was your child vaccinated against tetanus?
-Please give details of any medical conditions or requirements staff shou bed-wetting, night terrors or sleepwalking (email trip leader separately if of eg Signature: Date:
+For feeling unwell during the journey/vomiting due to travelling An abild bee the following on soil distance and with an area.
+My child has the following special dietary requirements: - My child has the following allergies:

+My child has the following allergies: When was your child vaccinated aga inst tetanus? onditions or requirements staff should be aware of eg lking (email trip leader separately if necessary) Signature: Date: